Delayed Whiplash Injury Claims – How Much Compensation Can I Claim?

 - Headaches that radiate to your forehead, coming from the base of your skull

 There is a whiplash claims procedure that is followed when it comes to delayed whiplash claims.
-These claims will be processed through the Road Traffic Accident Protocol, so long as whiplash was caused as a result of a road traffic accident, of course.
+These claims will be processed through the Road Traffic Accident Protocol, so long as whiplash was caused by a road traffic accident, of course.
 There are some cases whereby whiplash is sustained through slips and trips or accidents at work.
 When this happens, we will advise on the best way to launch your claim.

-When claims are processed through the Road Traffic Accident Protocol, the guilty party, i.e. the Defendant, will be sent a notification of the claim.
-They will then have 15 working days to respond, whereby they will state their denial or admission of liability.
+When claims are processed through the Road Traffic Accident Protocol, the guilty party, i.e. the Defendant, will notify the claim.
+They will then have 15 working days to respond, stating their denial or admission of liability.
 As there is a strict timeline, such claims follow a simple and quick process.

-Needless to say, there are a lot of people that do not realise the severity of their injuries until they have spent some time living with restricted mobility and pain.
+Needless to say, many people do not realise the severity of their injuries until they have spent some time living with restricted mobility and pain.
 This is when delayed whiplash occurs.
 Delayed whiplash can severely impact your quality of life for a long period of time.
-Depending on your career, age, and lifestyle, it could restrict you from participating in certain activities, and we will make sure you are compensated for this.
+Depending on your career, age, and lifestyle, it could restrict you from participating in certain activities, and we will make sure you are compensated via delayed whiplash injury claims.

 You may have come across a whiplash claims calculator online.
-There are a number of legal firms that have whiplash compensation calculator features on their website, whereby you input a few details and then you receive a payout figure.
-It is important to note that such figures are only ever estimates.
+Several legal firms have whiplash compensation calculator features on their website.
+Here, you input a few details and then you receive a payout figure.
+It is important to note that such figures are only ever estimated.
 You should not assume that you would receive that exact amount.

 |Injury sustained||Typical delayed whiplash claims amount||Comments|

 |Loss of benefits||£5,000 - £500,000||If you have missed work while you recover from your injuries, you will be able to claim for the income you have lost.
 There are claimants receive more than the maximum amount stated in the left-hand column in some cases.|